bi-it-nas/FB10_Projektjournal/README.md

 ## Prototyp in Figma

-Prototype für Android Compact ChatGPT empfiehlt Frame
+Prototype für Android Compact ChatGPT empfiehlt Frame Android Compact: "This is a good safe mid range Android screen size Represents a modern phone in portrait orientation Big enough to design comfortably without going too large"
-Android Medium (412 × 927)

 ![image](https://github.com/user-attachments/assets/52f16e8a-010e-4ecb-b252-37d6129611e1)

-This is a good safe mid range Android screen size Represents a modern phone in portrait orientation Big enough to design comfortably without going too large

 ## Reviews

 Amazing 🌟 They absolutely loved it This is better than fun
 Fun 😄 They had a great time and enjoyed themselves